 We strive to make our programs accessible to children from all walks of life.
-Chewonki is a 501c3 non-profit organization and each year we provide more than $400,000 in need-based financial aid to Camp Chewonki participants on a first-come first-serve basis.
+Chewonki is a 501c3 non-profit organization and each year we provide more than $400,000 in need-based financial aid to participants on a first-come first-serve basis.
 (We encourage you to apply early!)
 These funds come from a combination of our annual revenue and endowments generously contributed by camp alumni.
-If you are interested in helping fundraise for Camp Chewonki, please contact our alumni coordinator.

-Parents are asked to submit financial information to School and Student Services, a nationally recognized third-party service, who provide us with a fair and independent assessment of what a family can afford to contribute to summer camp tuition based on family income.
+Parents are asked to submit financial information to School and Student Services (SSS), a nationally recognized third-party service, who provide us with a fair and independent assessment of what a family can afford to contribute to summer camp tuition based on family income.

-Financial aid awards range from a few hundred dollars the complete cost of the program.
+Financial aid awards range from a few hundred dollars up to the complete cost of the program.
 The individual amount awarded is determined by need, the SSS assessment, and our available financial aid funds.

 How It Works: